 A good debt service coverage ratio analysis is the primary factor in demonstrating a business’s ability to meet its debt obligations.
 To complete a debt service analysis, lenders calculate the debt service coverage ratio (DSCR).

-DSCR may seem simple enough, Cash Flow Available divided by Debt Service, but ensuring a debt service coverage ratio formula for banks accurately represents the business’s ability to pay its debts may require a number of adjustments, especially for small business lending.
+DSCR may seem simple enough, Cash Flow Available for Debt Service (CFADS) divided by Debt Service, but for banks, ensuring that the debt service coverage ratio formula accurately represents the business’s ability to pay its debts may require a number of adjustments, especially for small business lending.

 What is DSCR?

 DSCR is a financial ratio that measures a company's ability to repay its debts.
-To calculate DSCR, divide a company's net operating income (or cash available for debt service) by its total annual debt payments (or debt service).
+To calculate DSCR, divide a company's net operating income (or cash flow available for debt service- CFADS) by its total annual debt payments (or debt service).

 The formula for DSCR is: